YaBoiBreezy/Websites-and-crawlers/assignment1/README.md

 1. Install Node.js (LTS).
 2. Install the dependencies from your terminal by running `npm install`.
-3. Set up the database from your terminal by running `npm run db:reset`.
+3. Set up the database from your terminal by running `npm run db:push`.
+4. Start the crawler script from your terminal by running `npm run crawl`.
-4. Start the server from your terminal by running `npm start` or `npm run watch`.
+5. Start the server from your terminal by running `npm start` or `npm run watch`.

+> [!NOTE]
+> If you make changes to the database schema, make sure to run `npm run db:push`.

+> [!NOTE]
+> If you need to reset the database state, run `npm run db:reset`.